 The Department of Veterinary Pathology offers graduate courses and training programs that lead to either an MS or PhD in Veterinary Pathology.
 The programs are for individuals who have already earned a DVM or equivalent.
 In certain circumstances, a student with a BS or MS may be considered for the graduate program.
-The department also offers a minor in Veterinary Pathology for MS and PhD students and is open to students with or without a DVM degree.

 - Master's degree (MS) information and course requirements